“A lot of people have gone further than they thought they could because

 Our current culture is obsessed with technology.
 Human interaction has largely been replaced by tweets, blogs, online courses, and self-help books.
 But here’s what I’ve learned:

 One good mentor is worth all those combined—a hundred fold.

 My Mentorship Story

-Stuart and I emailed back and forth throughout the year as we developed our chapter, which went so well that I also ended up beta reading and offering feedback on the rest of the book.
-Even though I was excited when Book Architecture went to press, I was also sad for the experience to end—I had learned and grown more in that one year than my past two years of blogging combined.
+Stuart and I emailed back and forth throughout the year as we developed our chapter, which went so well that I also ended up beta reading and offering feedback on the rest of the manuscript.
+Even though I was excited when Book Architecture was done and ready to be published, I was also sad for the experience to end.
+I had learned and grown more in that one year than in my past two years of blogging combined.

-I felt incredibly lucky, then, when Stuart contacted me yet again and offered me an internship—a first for him and his book editing firm, Book Architecture.
+So I felt incredibly lucky when Stuart contacted me yet again and offered me an internship—a first for him and his book editing firm, Book Architecture.

 During my year-long internship, I delved into everything in the publishing world:

 - creating style sheets, editorial letters, and agent databases,